cchan/ura_s18/rpi-guide.md

 PasswordAuthentication no
 ```

 for security.
-You can now safely access your raspberry pi on whatever networks you want.
+After restarting sshd, you will now be able to safely access your raspberry pi on whatever networks you want.

 ## Network security